aatuh/recsys/demo-ui/public/readme-root.md

   policy per surface and context, learning online from later rewards (e.g., click or purchase).

+- **Audit trail** allows listing recent decisions with filters for namespace, time range, user hash, or request id.
+Fetch the full stored trace for a single decision.

+- **Rule engine** allows you to create business rules that override the normal recommendation algorithm.
+You can block certain items from appearing, pin specific items to the top of results, or boost items with extra score.
+Rules can be scoped to specific surfaces (like "homepage" or "product page") and user segments, with optional time limits.
+The system includes a dry-run mode to test which rules would apply to a set of items before making changes.

 ## Recommendation Algorithms Used

 These algorithms are used together in the recommendation pipeline.